 Fiebelkorn says he likes that GoAnywhere supports multiple alternatives for secure file transfer, like FTP/S, SFTP, HTTP/S, AS2 and more.
 He's also glad to have the error notification features that help him more quickly identify and address any glitch in the file transfer process.

-And when it comes to support, Fiebelkorn give the Linoma Software team very high marks.
+And when it comes to support, Fiebelkorn give the Linoma Software [now HelpSystems] team very high marks.

 "Whenever I call, I'm always speaking with someone who knows the product.
 I don't get the runaround, with promises that someone will call me back," he says.
 "They give me the answers I need and it never takes very long.
 That's nice."